Skip to content

 Introduction to FOI

-The fiber optic device predates the video laryngoscope and is considered the gold standard of intubation.
+The fiber-optic device predates the video laryngoscope and is considered the gold standard for intubation.
 Enter here to find out why.

 In the age of the video laryngoscope, is FOI still relevant, and if so, when should you use it?
 Enter here and find out.